Busiest January for global M&A since 2011, with Asia in spotlight

 LONDON The value of merger and acquisition (M&A) deals worldwide soared 28 percent in January compared with the same month last year, with the Asia-Pacific region enjoying its best start to a year on record, according to Thomson Reuters data.

-It was the busiest January for M&A transactions since 2011, with deals totalling $232.9 billion.
+It was the busiest January for M&A transactions since 2011, with deals totalling $232.9 billion (155 billion pounds).
 Deals in the Asia-Pacific accounted for 43 percent of the total, up from 20 percent last January, beating both Europe and the United States.

 Chief executives and bankers at Davos told Reuters an unstable economic backdrop with divergent monetary policies among leading nations, and the possible flare up of conflict zones and diplomatic tensions, posed big risks to the sector, though a strong dollar and robust growth at home would encourage U.S. firms to strengthen their positions in global markets.